LFO-lab/Mosaique/README.md

 Two ways of installing :
 <ol>
   <li>Clone the current repository : you will have the most recent version of Mosaïque.
-We make sure the main branch is always in working order </li>
+We make sure the main branch is always in working order.
+However, the Max for Live devices are not frozen (i.e. you will end up with a folder containing multiple files.)</li>
   <li>Go to our releases here : https://github.com/LFO-lab/Mosaique/releases.
 You'll find the most recent stable version of the project</li>
   <ul>
     <li>If you intend to use Mosaïque as a Max for Live device, download the ZIP file titled : Mosaique.M4L.v0.1.2-beta.zip</li>